 Tagged: artistic achievement

-Osamu Sato’s magnum opus is unequivocally the strangest game ever made.
-Behind its madness, you’ll find a metaphorical tale of rebirth and self-actualization.
-I love that something like this was made.
+Osamu Sato’s bizarre magnum opus is a metaphorical tale of rebirth and self-actualization.

 Unlike so many other digital art studios for kids, Imagynasium‘s playfully limited collage world wants to figure out what drives you to the creative process and how to keep you there.

-Bradley W. Schenck’s terrific blend of the ordinary and the surreal stages a one-of-a-kind world that uplifts an otherwise by-the-numbers adventure.
+Bradley W. Schenck’s terrific blend of the ordinary and the surreal stages a one-of-a-kind world that elevates an otherwise by-the-numbers adventure.